-You can deduct parking fees and tolls you pay in moving.
+When using the standard mileage rate of 10 cents a mile, you can also deduct parking fees and tolls you pay in moving.
 You cannot deduct any part of general repairs, general maintenance, insurance, or depreciation for your car.

 Member of your household.
 You can deduct moving expenses you pay for yourself and members of your household.
 A member of your household is anyone who has both your former and new home as his or her home.
 It does not include a tenant or employee, unless you can claim that person as a dependent.